 "what if" a better offer comes along

-Calculative people can never be a good trainer.
-Many people will never understand what they are given until they stop receiving it.
+Calculative people will not make up a good trainer.
+Many people will never know what they've missed until they stop receiving the supplies.

 If you don't take, someone will.
-The ugliest and regrettable personality you can become is to whine and complain about "If only" I said yes.... or get jealous of someone who has the just-do-it attitude.
-If you said yes, you won't dig your own grave of regrets.
-If you have time to whine and complain about something, then you should have the time to do something about it.
+You can whine and complain about "If only" I said yes.... or being jealous of that someone who has the just-do-it attitude.
+Unfriend that person in the social media and many other childish acts to satisfy your hate.
+If you have time to do what haters do, you will also have time to divert your time for reflection.

-Dream, Patience, PersistenceWhen it comes to our dreams, patience is only a virtue if accompanied by persistence; it is but a high-minded excuse for waiting for the perfect conditions, which will never come.
+Dream, Patience, PersistenceWhen it comes to our dreams, be persistence and patience.
+It is a high-minded excuse when you want to wait for the perfect conditions, which will never come.
 Be resilience, pursue your dream, make it work.

 Be Prepared for a Change in your LifestyleOne reason people resist change is because they focus on what they have to give up instead of what they will gain.
 There will be sacrifices, sweat, adjustment, commitment, risk.
 Be prepared for a change in your lifestyle.